alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 This article builds on the previous two.
 In those articles, the functions passed to `Map` and `FlatMap` were mostly pure.
 A pure function depends only on its explicit inputs: given the same arguments, it produces the same result regardless of external state or call history.

-This article is about what changes when the act of running an operation becomes part of the outcome.
+This article is about what changes when running an operation becomes part of the outcome.
 Programs need effects so results can be observed. `IO<T>` does not remove those effects; it keeps them composable while leaving control over execution strategy at the boundary.

 ```csharp
 public static int Add(int x, int y)